+1 202 637 5632

 Partner, Washington, D.C.

-Philip Katz is a Practice Area Leader of Hogan Lovell's pharmaceutical and biotechnology practice group.
-He advises companies, trade associations, and individuals in matters arising under regulation by the U.S. Food and Drug Administration (FDA) and related federal and state agencies.
-His clients are primarily manufacturers and distributors of drugs (prescription and over-the-counter) and biologics, ranging from large public companies with mature product portfolios to startups that have yet to bring a product to market.
+Philip Katz heads Hogan Lovell’s Pharmaceutical and Biotechnology regulatory practice.
+He advises companies, universities, trade associations, and individuals in matters arising under regulation by the U.S. Food and Drug Administration (FDA) and related federal and state agencies.
+His clients are primarily manufacturers and distributors of drugs (prescription and over-the- counter) and biologics, ranging from large public companies with mature product portfolios to startups that have yet to bring a product to market.
 Phil counsels them on matters of regulatory compliance, helps them anticipate and address regulatory issues in their day-to-day business operations and strategic planning, and advocates on their behalf before the FDA, other agencies, and in court.

-Phil is a frequent speaker on a range of topics, and has been a guest university lecturer on matters of FDA law.
+A frequent speaker on a range of topics, Phil has been a guest university lecturer on matters of FDA law.

 - Working with an innovator manufacturer’s medical, regulatory, and legal staff to draft and submit a petition raising bioequivalence issues that must be addressed before any generic products can be approved.